uk-gov-mirror/ONSdigital.es-GenData/README.md

 ### -p / period_split
 Boolean value to determine if the output is to be split into two seperate files;
-    - current period
+    * current period
-    - previous period
+    * previous period;
-; to be saved in the fixtures directory.
+to be saved in the fixtures directory.
 This is required for the AWS system where previous period is brought in at the Imputation stage.

 Default: `True`